rocker-org/website/images/devcontainer/features.md

 Some tips for choosing:

+- When installing R packages via `apt` or `mamba` (`conda`), dependencies are installed automatically.
+  But, installing R packages via R function (`install.packages`) may require separate `apt` installations of system libraries that are dependencies.
 - Generally `r-apt` installs R packages faster than `r-rig`.
   Therefore, if you want to add R to a container, we recommend trying `r-apt` first.
   However, `r-apt` does not support `ubuntu` on arm64 platform, so if you want to use `ubuntu` on arm64 platform,